Colombia Taxes for Expats: Income, Property, and Investment Rules Explained

 1. Wealth Tax (Impuesto al Patrimonio)

-This tax applies to individuals whose net worth in Colombia exceeds a threshold established by law each year.
-The calculation includes assets such as:
+This applies to individuals whose net worth in Colombia exceeds a specific annual threshold.
+This calculation includes real estate, bank accounts, vehicles, and business investments.

 2. Capital Gains Tax (Ganancias Ocasionales)